AdoriZahard/hi3er/docs/index.md

 **Echo of Withered Soil**: After lasting over 1s, Final Echo boosts SP cap by 50% and restores 1% SP per second until it ends. | Optional 1st

 !!! note
-    Withered Soil is a good option to consider when you already have excessive SP Regen overflow, mainly with Apo2's SP Regen and Eden's Sp/s.
+    Eden is really low priority because it isn't really that good on practice for Sushang on this build.
+Only consider to pick her signets from Felis Shop.

-####<p align="center">Sakura - Signet of Setsuna (6th Core)</p>
+####<p align="center">Sakura - Signet of Setsuna (Felis Shop Signets)</p>

 Signet | Priority
 - | :----: